-In 2021, Backend as a Service(BaaS) demand will be increasing because everything is adapting real-time nowadays, and when it comes to Database as a Service, the first name that comes up in our mind is FIREBASE.
+In 2022, Backend as a Service(BaaS) demand will be increasing because everything is adapting real-time nowadays, and when it comes to Database as a Service, the first name that comes up in our mind is FIREBASE.
 Google Firebase is the one-stop solution for real-time database, push notification, crashlytics, cloud storage, and hosting.
-Before get deep dive into today’s topic, let’s see what a realtime database is and what Firebase has to offer.
+Before get deep dive into today’s topic, let’s see what a real-time database is and what Firebase has to offer.

 What is Realtime Database

 A real-time database is a database system that uses real-time processing to manage workloads whose state is constantly changing.
 It differs significantly from the traditional database, which mostly unaffected by time.

 When we were working with traditional web applications, we sent a POST request to a server, and it saves the data in the database; then, to retrieve the data, we send a GET request.
 To get the latest information from the database, we need to refresh our page.
 On the other hand, a real-time database doesn’t even need to refresh the page.
 It automatically gets updated when the new data is added or modified.

 Google Firebase offers two types of cloud-based database solutions for web and mobile development that support real-time data syncing.

 Realtime Database is Google Firebase’s original cloud-based database service.
 Realtime Database stores and sync data with the NoSQL cloud database.
 Data is synced across all clients in real-time, and it remains accessible even when your app goes offline.

 - As its name suggests, it updates in real time.

 - Firebase apps remain responsive even when offline because the Firebase Realtime Database SDK persists your data to disk.